 If GMs and other senior executives show a genuine interest, or better yet a commitment to embracing feedback and fixing or diminishing known problems or making modifications for a brighter tomorrow, your team will welcome the opportunity to give their optimum performance if they are given the support to do so.
 Initiate conversations daily with your associates, encouraging them to open up with making you aware of issues or questions they may have handled.

 Let your team know you care about supporting their success wholeheartedly.
 After all, apathy stemming from the absence of great leadership can be soul-crushing for your team, the guest experience, and damaging for your brand so my wish for you is to start reframing the conversation around negative reviews.
 They may look nasty at first, but they are in fact a gift to make your hotel an incredible place to work and for guests to stay.

 Consumer trust has never been so important as it is now for hotels, especially with all the new concerns surrounding viral safety and large-scale industry disruptions.
 No matter what you did before COVID-19 and what your current reputation is, today is always the perfect time to begin to build your future reputation, one guest at a time.
 Adele Gutman Milne has been honored as one of the Top 25 Outstanding Minds in Hospitality Sales & Marketing for her many award-winning achievements in reputation marketing.
 Adele was the VP of Sales, Marketing, and Revenue at Library Hotel Collection for two decades before continuing on as a Strategic Advisor.
-She is also the Host of the Hospitality Reputation Podcast, devoted to helping hoteliers and all service industry leaders achieve their personal best reputation goals.
+She is also the Host of the Hospitality Reputation Podcast, Get Great Guest Reviews, devoted to helping hoteliers and all service industry leaders achieve their personal best reputation goals.